A Growing Vocabulary for Your Nose

 Catherine served as Vice Chair of the Board of Directors of Visual Thinking Strategies, a non-profit based in New York City that has developed a proprietary program to teach children to think critically using fine art.
 She was co-founder of Point & Line, which was an innovative platform testing for deeper dialog with contemporary art and artists.
 She is a lifelong advocate for arts in schools and has worked with organizations such as Right Brain Initiative, Levi’s Strauss Youth Arts Program, the De Young Museum, and Southern Exposure, on projects, and in advisory roles to advance learning through the arts.
-She is currently a candidate for her Masters of Psychodynamic Theory at Northwestern University.
+She is currently a candidate for her Masters of the Art of Counseling with a focus on Psychodynamic Theory at Northwestern University.

 CARO VERBEEK (1980) is an art historian and curator specialized in the senses of smell and touch and the intersensory phenomenon synaesthesia.
 She is currently finishing her PhD on (art) historical smells (with IFF and the Rijksmuseum).